Designing a Greener Tomorrow

 On September 27, JW Marriott Marina Dubai hosted a key event organised by the Chartered Institute of Procurement & Supply (CIPS) and Creative Lab Interiors and Contracting LLC.
 This gathering attracted industry leaders, professionals, and dignitaries, all eager to discuss the latest trends and best practices in the interior fit-out procurement sector.

 A highlight of the event was the panel discussion titled “The Future of Interior Fit-Out Procurement: Trends and Best Practices.”
-Esteemed panelists included Chirag Naik, Toni Issa, Chashmi Soni, and Ayomiku Williams.
+Esteemed panelists included Chirag Naik, Associate Design Director, Wanders Werner Falasi Consulting Architects; Toni Issa, Managing Director- Middle East CBRE; Chashmi Soni, Co-Founder and Design Director, Creative Lab Interiors and Contracting LLC, and Ayomiku Williams, Director — Story and Experience, Expo City Dubai.
 The discussion was moderated by Deepika Rastogi.

 “Through this event, the CIPS Dubai branch aims to underscore the critical role of sustainable sourcing in mitigating the environmental impact of the construction and fit-out industry, which accounts for approximately 38 per cent of global CO2 emissions.
 We anticipate that participants will gain a deeper understanding of the risks associated with sustainable sourcing practices, including hiring a right talent," he said.